 APA SALES & CONSUMER DATA

-June 1, New York, NY – Publishers’ audiobook revenue grew 10% in 2022 to $1.8 billion, which marks the eleventh straight year of double-digit growth, according to the Audio Publishers Association’s Sales Survey conducted by Harris Interactive.
+June 3, New York, NY – Publishers’ audiobook revenue grew 9% in 2023 to $2 billion, continuing the trend of year-on-year growth according to the Audio Publishers Association’s Sales Survey conducted by Toluna Harris Interactive.

-Additionally, Edison Research conducted the Audio Publishers Association's 2023 Consumer Survey and found that the size of the audiobook listening market has grown in the last year, with the majority of U.S. adults (53%) saying they have listened to an audiobook, which is up from 45% in 2022.
-This translates to nearly 140 million Americans who have ever tried the medium.
+Edison Research conducted the Audio Publishers Association's 2024 Consumer Survey and found the majority of U.S. adults (52%) have listened to an audiobook, which translates to nearly 137 million Americans who have ever tried the medium.

 Other key statistics from the two surveys: